Herbartianism: Rise and influence

 While the term Herbartianism derives transparently from Herbart's name, the movement was only loosely connected to his own ideas and was not an organized practice until 25 years after his death in 1841.
 Herbartianism was developed from Herbart's philosophy, and divided into two schools of thought.
 In the first, Tuiskon Ziller of Leipzig expanded on Herbart's philosophy of "unification of studies", especially around a single discipline (called "correlation" and "concentration", respectively).
 In the second, Karl Stoy of Jena opened a practice school in the style of Herbart's Königsberg school.
 A student of Ziller and Stoy, Wilhelm Rein, later led the Jena school and designed a German elementary school curriculum that the school used.
 This school became "the center of Herbartian theory and practice and attracted students of pedagogy from outside Germany, including the United States".

 Between the 1890s and the early twentieth century, Herbartianism was influential in normal schools and universities as they worked towards a science of education.
 In particular, Illinois State University, then known as Illinois State Normal University, was one of the central hubs for the Herbartianism movement in the United States.
 In 1893, prominent adherents at Illinois State Normal University founded the Normal Pedagogical Club, which consisted of students and faculty.
 Later in 1895, they helped found the National Herbart Society "to study and investigate and discuss important problems of education".
 Among those prominent in the society were Charles De Garmo (their first president), Charles Alexander McMurry, and Frank Morton McMurry, who all wrote on methods in education.
 All of whom, had studied Herbartianism or were introduced to the varieties of German Herbartianism.
 Charles De Garmo had studied under and worked with Karl Stoy and Otto Frick in Jena.
 While Charles and Frank McMurry had worked with Ziller and Rein, whom many considered to be radical in their approach to Herbartianism.
-These three were considered to be the main transporters of Herbartian pedagogy from Germany to the United States, where they blended the views and teachings of Otto Frick, Karl Stoy, Willhelm Rein and Tuiskon Ziller, to create an American branch of the educational pedagogy.
+These three were considered to be the main transporters of Herbartian pedagogy from Germany to the United States, where they blended the views and teachings of Otto Frick, Karl Stoy, Wilhelm Rein and Tuiskon Ziller, to create an American branch of the educational pedagogy.
 The society also acknowledged works influenced by Herbartianism, such as two works by John Dewey, within a yearbook.
 The society removed Herbart from its name in 1902 and later became the National Society for the Study of Education.